pinusa/8-Week-SQL-Challenge/README.md

 # 🍕 8-Week-SQL-Challenge
 This repository is my solutions of of the #8WeekSQLChallenge by Danny Ma. <br/>

-Tool: R sqlite, MySQL (case study 2 onwards)
+Tool: R sqlite, MySQL (case study 2 part 3 onwards)

 Link to the challenge:
 https://8weeksqlchallenge.com/